gsdyu/Calcoy/backend/README.md

 note:

-- you can create/login an account (not with third party logins) and add events associated with an accounts once login
+- you can create/login an account (not with third party logins) and add events associated with an account once login
 - currently the code does not have a way to drop tables; you must do so manually through Postgre directly (pgadmin/psql)